XiaoSings/Str/README.md

 Because that way you wouldn't have to go to the \[Str.cpp\] and change the including part of the main header.

-After downloadinf these files and putting them in your project, you then have to include it in your main application file
+After downloading these files and putting them in your project, you then have to include it in your main application file

-Which means the main source of the application where the basically first executes from.
+Which means the main source of the application where the main executation happens from.
 You can put it anywhere you want

 The main application file, or any other file.